-- When creating the account with GAM Administrator privileges, uncheck the [User must change password at next logon] checkbox.
-Also check the [Password never expires] checkbox. - If you do not make the above settings, you may be unable to sign on to GAM.
+When creating the account with GAM Administrator privileges, uncheck the [User must change password at next logon] checkbox.
+Also also be to [Decomposition of the composition of the composition

+Also check the [Password never expires] checkbox.
+If you do not make the above settings, you may be unable to sign on to GAM.